Bug Bounty Program

 Future of Bug Bounty Programs

-As cybersecurity threats evolve, bug bounty programs are likely to adapt to meet new challenges.
+As cybersecurity threats evolve, bug bounty programs will likely adapt to meet new challenges.
 The future may see increased collaboration between companies and ethical hackers, with more sophisticated platforms emerging to facilitate these interactions.

 Integration with DevSecOps